nuest/reproducible-research-and-giscience/README.md

 ![](binder-screenshot-03.png)

 ## Reproduce locally

+Open the _main analysis file_ `agile-rr-paper-corpus.Rmd` with [RStudio](https://www.rstudio.com/products/rstudio/).
+Then select "Knit > Knit to PDF" to render the document.
+If you have errors rendering the whole PDF, try running each [chunk](https://rmarkdown.rstudio.com/authoring_rcodechunks.html) to locate the problem.

+The document does _not_ include code to install required packages.
+Run the code in the file `install.R` to install all dependencies.
+You can skip the installation of `tinytex` and the LaTeX packages if you knit to HTML or run the chunks directly from RStudio.

+## Reproduce locally with Docker

 Install [Docker CE](https://www.docker.com/community-edition) or a compatible tool for building an image based on a `Dockerfile` and running a container based on the image.
 Download the project files, open a command line in the root directory (where this file is), and run the following commands: